AvocadoTools/Manager/lib/readme.md

 ## Dexie

 [Dexie](https://dexie.org/) is an [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) wrapper.
-It is the base of all data storage in Taste Buddy.
-Without it, everything is stored in memory, and deleted with every page refresh.
+It is the base of all data storage in the Avocado Manager tooling.

 **Accessing the source:**